prebid/prebid.github.io/dev-docs/modules/currency.md

 ## Page integration

 Adding the currency module to a page is done with a call to the setConfig API with one or more parameters.
-The simplest implementation would be:
+The simplest recommended implementation would be:
 {% highlight js %}
 pbjs.setConfig({
     "currency": {
        "adServerCurrency": "JPY",
        "granularityMultiplier": 108
+       "defaultRates": { "USD": { "JPY": 110 }}
     }
 });
 {% endhighlight %}
-This assumes that all bidders are properly reporting their bid currency and that the Prebid default rate conversion file is in use.
-A more complicated scenario:
+Note that the `defaultRates` attribute is optional, but recommended in case there's an issue loading the currency file.

+In this example, the publisher is providing their own `conversionRateFile`:
 {% highlight js %}
 pbjs.setConfig({
 "currency": {